KenHV/kenhv.com/_posts/2023-07-17-linux-tweaks.md

 Disable AppArmor by adding `apparmor=0` to your kernel args and running `sudo systemctl disable --now apparmor`.

 [Liquiorix kernel](https://liquorix.net) is the Ubuntu equivalent of Zen on Arch Linux.
-Install Liquorix kernel by running the following script:
+If you want to install it, run the following command:

 ```bash
 curl -s 'https://liquorix.net/install-liquorix.sh' | sudo bash
 ```

+Ubuntu 24.04 added several low-latency tunables to their default kernel, explained in [this post](https://discourse.ubuntu.com/t/fine-tuning-the-ubuntu-24-04-kernel-for-low-latency-throughput-and-power-efficiency/44834).
+I use the following: `preempt=full rcu_nocbs=all rcutree.enable_rcu_lazy=1`